Giorgia Villa: 2024

-In July Villa competed at the Italian Championships where she placed fourth in the all-around.
-At the conclusion of the competition she was named to the team to represent Italy at the 2024 Summer Olympics alongside Alice D'Amato, Angela Andreoli, Elisa Iorio, and Manila Esposito.
+In July, Villa competed at the Italian Championships where she placed fourth in the all-around.
+At the conclusion of the competition, she was named to the team to represent Italy at the 2024 Summer Olympics alongside Alice D'Amato, Angela Andreoli, Elisa Iorio, and Manila Esposito.

-At the 2024 Olympic Games Villa helped Italy qualify to the team final in second place.
+At the 2024 Olympic Games, Villa helped Italy qualify to the team final in second place.
 During the team final Villa contributed a score on the uneven bars towards Italy's second place finish, tying Italy's highest Olympic team placement.
 The last time the Italian women won an Olympic team medal was 96 years prior at the 1928 Olympic Games.
 During the Olympic Games, Villa went viral for her previous sponsorship deal with the Consorzio del Formaggio Parmigiano Reggiano, the Italian business consortium that promotes and ensures the quality and authenticity of Parmesan cheese.

+2026

+Villa announced her retirement from the sport on May 16, 2026.